githubtraining/continuous-delivery-aws/responses/10_deploy-prod.md

 ## Step 9: Complete the deployment to production workflow

-### :keyboard: Commit the steps to the production workflow that allow you to deploy on merge to master
+### :keyboard: Commit the steps to the production workflow that allow you to deploy on merge to main

 1. Edit the `deploy-prod.yml` file on this branch, or [use this quick link]({{ repoUrl }}/edit/production-deployment-workflow/.github/workflows/deploy-prod.yml?) _(We recommend opening the quick link in another tab)_
 2. Add a `build` and `deploy` job to the workflow